 Treating markets as a leading indicator of economic health, rather than a lagging indicator of our broader economic reality, can lead us to focus on the rush of the slot machines while the real money is to be made on the poker table — with patience, strategy, policy, and diligence.
 Ultimately, corporations need regulation so that when economies rise, communities do too.
 And ultimately, we need economic policy that doesn’t only cater to the wealthy who essentially own the market; but to the majority of Americans, who have to live in it.

-Full disclosures related to my work available here.
+Full disclosures related to my work are available here.
 This post does not constitute investment, tax, or legal advice, and the author is not responsible for any actions taken based on the information provided herein.